Poway High School

 Poway High School is a four-year high school in Poway, California, United States.
-Established in 1961, its approximately 2,101 students are from Poway and the community of Rancho Bernardo.
+Established in 1961, its approximately 2,200 students are from Poway and the community of Rancho Bernardo.
 It is accredited by the Western Association of Schools and Colleges.

 Overview

 The four-year secondary school is accredited by the Western Association of Schools and Colleges.
-It has approximately 2,408 students and employs 90 teachers, 62 support staff, four administrators, four counselors, one psychologist and one librarian.
-The length of its class periods vary, and total 297 minutes per week.
-Every Wednesday is a "late start day", with 59-minute periods.
-It is on a trimester-based system with class periods 70 minutes long from Tuesday through Thursday.
-Periods are 65 minutes on Friday.
+It has approximately 2,200 students (as of 2026) and employs 90 teachers, 62 support staff, four administrators, four counselors, one psychologist and one librarian.
+The length of its class periods vary, and total 55 instructional hours per week.
+Every Wednesday is a "late start day", with school starting one hour later, and 59-minute periods.
+Poway High uses a trimester-based system, with 5 class periods a trimester that are 70 minutes long each on days that aren't late starts.

 The high school has a campus with several buildings.
 Elective course offerings include agriculture, floral design, architectural design, and computer animation.
 Other activities include automobile repair and design, choir, marching band, and photography.
 Its athletic teams are called the Titans.
 It has a Theatre Guild.
 The school also offers PLTW engineering courses and has a campus-affiliated FIRST robotics team, Team Spyder 1622.